OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:33

-They answered Him, “We are Abraham’s descendants and have never been slaves of anyone.
+They responded, “We are Abraham’s descendants and have never been slaves of anyone.
 How can you say that we shall be set free?”

 ## John 8:34